wix-incubator/wix-rest-docs/guides/Troubleshooting.md

 ## I got a 403 error and don’t know what to do about it
 There are 2 primary reasons for a 403 error:
 1. App didn’t request the right permissions in the Dev Center.
 Make sure to add the relevant permissions to your app.
-2. The user doesn’t have the right permissions - SDK / Client only
+2. The user doesn’t have the right permissions - relevant for the SDK and Client APIs only.

 ## I got a 409 error and don’t know what to do about it
 ### I got a 409 error - “entity has already changed since the requested revision”.